Skip to content

 72

-Appstle outperforms core-js in 5 of 7 categories, with a stronger composite score (81 vs 72). core-js leads in best practices, TTFB.
+Appstle outperforms core-js in 5 of 7 categories, with a stronger composite score (80 vs 72). core-js leads in best practices.

 When to choose Appstle

-Choose Appstle when your primary concern is security and performance.
+Choose Appstle when your primary concern is server response time and security.
 Its audit data shows consistent strength in these areas across the sampled sites.

 When to choose core-js

-Choose core-js when your primary concern is server response time and best practices.
+Choose core-js when your primary concern is best practices.
 Its audit data shows consistent strength in these areas across the sampled sites.

 How this comparison was built